michael-ouyang-projects/Spring-Transaction/README.md

 # Usage

 1. Inject DataSource to JdbcTemplate
-2. Inject DataSource to LocalContainerEntityManagerFactoryBean then use it to create EntityManager
+2. Inject DataSource to LocalContainerEntityManagerFactoryBean, then use it to create EntityManager
 3. Use JdbcTemplate(JDBC) or EntityManager(JPA) to manipulate Database.